GunBay1008/jpg2mp4_converter/README.md

 ﻿# jpg2mp4_converter

-cd to script folder
+cd to script folder,
-change the input pic folder in the script run python file
+change the input pic folder in the script, run python file